CalHacksJarvis/.github/profile/README.md

 5. **Real-time Communication**: The backend communicates in real-time with the frontend using WebSockets, enabling seamless user interactions.

+## Key Technologies

+### Zepp

+- **Zepp**: We partnered with Zepp Health and integrated our frontend with ZepOS to activate our LLAVA model and for emotional analysis.

+### Zilliz

+- **Zilliz**: Zilliz provides a cloud-based platform for high-performance data analytics and visualization.
+Zilliz is utilized for real-time image analysis and similarity searches of images.

+### Hume

+- **Hume**: HumeStream is a part of Zilliz and provides real-time stream processing capabilities.
+In this project, Hume is used for real-time image analysis and emotion recognition.

+### Amazon Textract

+- **Amazon Textract**: Amazon Textract is a service for extracting text and data from images.
+It is used in the project to extract textual content from images for accessibility.

+### Milvus

+- **Milvus**: Milvus is an open-source vector database designed for AI and machine learning.
+It is used for similarity search of images in this project.

+### gTTS (Google Text-to-Speech)

+- **gTTS (Google Text-to-Speech)**: gTTS is a Python library and CLI tool to convert text to speech.
+It is used for providing voice output of image descriptions and textual content to users.

+## Libraries Used

+The Vision Aid Project makes use of the following libraries:

+- **Flask**: A web framework for building the backend server.
+- **Boto3**: The AWS SDK for Python, used for interacting with Amazon Textract.
+- **Pymilvus**: A Python client for Milvus, used for similarity search of images.
+- **Websockets**: A library for WebSocket communication.
+- **Pillow**: A Python Imaging Library, used for image manipulation.
+- **Pusher**: A library for real-time communication via the Pusher service.
+- **PyTorch**: An open-source deep learning framework.
+- **Transformers**: A library for Natural Language Processing tasks.
+- **Langchain**: A library for text processing, splitting, and retrieval.
+- **MongoDB**: A NoSQL database for storing and retrieving information.
+- **NumPy**: A library for numerical operations.
+- **Matplotlib**: A library for creating visualizations and plots.

 ## Features

 - **Image Recognition**: Detects and describes scenes and emotions in real-time.